pauldlynch/eqguide/guides/heros-journey/index.md

 **Crescent Reach**

-See the [Crescent Reach guide](/eqguide/guides/crescent-reach/) for the first part of this.
+See the [Crescent Reach guide](/eqguide/guides/crescent-reach/) for full details.

 - Welcome to Crescent Reach (1+)
 	- Welcome to Crescent Reach (Emissary Tinnvin)